42.42 Working with families who are uncooperative and/or not engaging with professionals

 Accurate information and a clear understanding of what is happening to a child within their family and community are vital to any assessment.
 It is important that focus on the children is not lost.

-Engaging with a parent who is resistant or even violent and / or intimidating is more difficult.
-The behaviour may be deliberately used to keep professionals from engaging with the parent or child, or can have the effect of keeping professionals at bay.
-There may be practical restrictions to the ordinary tools of assessment (e.g. seeing the child on their own, observing the child in their own home etc).
-The usual sources of information / alternative perceptions from other professionals and other family members may not be available because no-one can get close enough to the family.
+Engaging with a parent and/or other caregiver who is resistant or even violent and/or intimidating is more difficult.
+The behaviour may be deliberately used to keep professionals from engaging with the parent and/or other caregiver and can have the effect of keeping professionals at bay.
+As a result, there may be practical restrictions to the ordinary tools of assessment (e.g. seeing the child on their own, observing the child in their own home etc.) The usual sources of information/alternative perceptions from other professionals and other family members may not be available because no-one can get close enough to the family.

-Professionals from all agencies should explicitly identify and record what area of assessment are difficult to achieve and why, and record what plan of action is to be taken.
+Professionals from all agencies should explicitly identify and record what areas of assessment are difficult to achieve and why and record what plan of action is to be taken.

 The presence of violence or intimidation needs to be included in any assessment of risk to the child living in such an environment.